- Life as a digital nomad requires you to minimize stuff so that you can increase the possibility of new experiences.

 - groceries shopping requires you finding a store has the products you are looking for (some of which might not be available in any of the stores) and then you need to figure out the stores layout.
 What is a 10 minute frictionless trip to a “home groceries store” could be a 30 minute exercise of frustration which results in only part of a shopping list filled.

 - running requires finding a good route.
 Once you have a new route you need to memorize it.
 Eventually you might have enough context to be able to improvise your routes.
-When home it’s possible for the run to be almost fully on automatic, allowing the time to be focused on the experience or something you are thinking about rather where is the next turn I need to make, of wait, I missed it, can I continue this way or do I need to backtrack?
+When home it’s possible for the run to be almost fully on automatic, allowing the time to be focused on the experience or something you are thinking about rather where is the next turn I need to make, oops… I missed it, can I continue this way or do I need to backtrack?

 After the first few weeks the most common activities will proceed smoothly, but there will continue to be friction each time you try to do something that you haven’t tried in the new location.

 I know people who move daily or weekly.
 That wouldn’t work for me.
 I would want to spend at least two month in a location which provides time to get through the learning curve and to have time to enjoy a location.